phillip-kruger/phillip-kruger.github.io/_posts/2020-10-27-experimental_graphql.md

 }
 ```

-you can change the mapping of an existing field to map to another `Scalar` type like this:
+MicroProfile GraphQL Specification maps the relevant Java types to a GraphQL Scalar.
+You can change the mapping of an existing field to map to another Scalar type like this:

 ```java
 @ToScalar(Scalar.Int.class)